Ministry of Finance

 About Us

-In line with the transformation, the National Internal Audit Committee (NIAC) was established as an oversight body to strengthen and improve the internal audit services in government agencies.
+In line with the transformation, the National Internal Audit Committee (NIAC) was established as

 The National Internal Audit Committee comprises of the following members:

-1. Hon’ble Cabinet Secretary – Chairperson
+1. Hon’ble Cabinet Secretary – Chairperson;

-2. Secretary, Ministry of Finance – Member
+2. Secretary, Ministry of Finance – Member;

-3. Director, RCSC – Member
+3. Director, RCSC – Member; and

-4. Chief Internal Auditor, CCAIA – Member Secretary
+4. Chief Internal Auditor, CCAIA – Member Secretary.

 Definition of Internal Auditing

-Based on the IIA definition, the RGoB has accordingly defined the purpose of the Internal Audit in the Internal Audit Charter as:
+Based on the IIA definition, the RGoB has accordingly defined the purpose of the Internal Audit

 “The Internal Audit Services conduct audits and reviews, using a systematic and disciplined